 What I Learned From This Experience

 First of all, I do not blame anyone except myself.
 The officer from Japan’s Consulate Office in Guam gave me information that was true at the time that I made the inquiry.
 Osaka is hosting the G20 Summit at the end of this month and all over Kansai International Airport, especially in the Immigration area, are warnings about heightened security.
 It is quite possible that the change in policy happened after I inquired and probably in preparation for the summit.
-(Read more about the G20 Summit and how it could affect your travel to Osaka this month here.)

 Second, I appreciate so much the professionalism and kindness of the Japanese Immigration Officers.
 I would have been in a total panic, or worse, had they not been nice and did their best to explain to me what was going to happen.
 They did not leave me wondering in the dark nor did they show any unseemly behavior.
 This is just one of the many reasons why I love Japan.